GPAMBD/Nayan-196020---Akash-196023-/README.md

 # Nth-Root-Finder
-Finds the Nth Root of a number
+Finds the Nth Root of a number using BINARY SEARCH